Water bottle

 Fact

-According to a 2010 cradle-to-grave cost analysis by Franklin Associates (a solid-waste management consulting group owned by Eastern Research Group, Inc.), PET plastic bottles use less energy, generate less solid waste and create significantly fewer greenhouse gases than aluminum cans.
+According to a 2023 cradle-to-grave peer-reviewed analysis by Franklin Associates which compared PET plastic, glass, and aluminum, PET plastic bottles use less energy, generate less solid waste, and create significantly fewer greenhouse gases than aluminum cans.
+In fact, a typical PET soda bottle has less than half the total greenhouse gas footprint of an aluminum can.

 Myth